panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Measured & Potential Property:
 : A property can be classified by timescale into a measured property, based on concrete previous and current measurements, and a potential property, which is a property with predicted characteristics, possibly including the reliability of such predictions.
 An example of a potential property with a high reliability is the maximum data rate of an ethernet link in the local network during the next day, while a potential property with a lower reliability is the expected one-way latency of packets sent to an endpoint on the other side of the planet during the next second.
+The notion of reliability depends on the property, it might be the confidence level and interval for numerical properties or the likelihood that a property holds for non-numerical properties.

 # Domain Properties